BODIES-Lab-TU-Delft/msk-morph/README.md

 # CONFIGURATION PARAMETERS
 # =============================================================================

-# Participant configuration - MODIFY THIS FOR BATCH PROCESSING
+# PARTICIPANT CONFIGURATION - MODIFY THIS FOR BATCH PROCESSING
-PARTICIPANT_IDS = ["test"]  # List of participant IDs to process in batch mode ["001","002","003"]
+# List of participant IDs to process in batch mode ["001","002","003"]
 # Run on "test" to test pipeline on test data
+PARTICIPANT_IDS = ["test"]

+# Path to the base directory containing your participant dataset
+PARTICIPANT_BASE_DIR = "../participant_data"

-# Directory configuration
+# DIRECTORY CONFIGURATION
-TEMPLATE_GEOM_DIR = "./template_model_and_settings/template_geometry" # Path to the template bone geometries of the LD-MSK model
+# Path to the template bone geometries of the LD-MSK model
+TEMPLATE_GEOM_DIR = "./template_model_and_settings/template_geometry"

-TEMPLATE_REGISTRATION_DIR = "./template_mesh_registration" # Directory where the generated vtk versions of the template LD-MSK geometries are saved (expected to be empty on first run of a new LD-MSK model; populated automatically during execution)
+# Directory where the generated vtk versions of the template LD-MSK geometries
+# are saved (expected to be empty on first run of a new LD-MSK model; populated automatically)
+TEMPLATE_REGISTRATION_DIR = "./template_mesh_registration"

-TEMPLATE_WARPING_DIR = "./template_warping_files" # Directory where the generated landmark files (CSV) are saved (expected to be empty on first run of a new LD-MSK model; populated automatically during execution)
+# Directory where the generated landmark files (CSV) are saved
+# (expected to be empty on first run of a new LD-MSK model; populated automatically)
+TEMPLATE_WARPING_DIR = "./template_warping_files"

-# MSK-Morph settings file path
+# MSK-Morph SETTINGS FILE
-SETTINGS_FILE_PATH = "./template_model_and_settings/MSK-Morph_settings.yaml" # Path to the MSK-Morph settings file defining the morphing and landmark identification rules
+# Path to the MSK-Morph settings file defining the morphing and landmark identification rules
+SETTINGS_FILE_PATH = "./template_model_and_settings/MSK-Morph_settings.yaml"

-# ModelWarper settings file path
+# ModelWarper SETTINGS FILE
-TEMPLATE_WARPING_SET_FILENAME = "./template_model_and_settings/SettingsModelWarper_StationDefinedTemplateModel_HipJoints.xml" # Path to the template LD-MSK model morphing settings file (for OpenSim Creator's ModelWarper)
+# Path to the template LD-MSK model morphing settings file (for OpenSim Creator's ModelWarper)
+TEMPLATE_WARPING_SET_FILENAME = "./template_model_and_settings/SettingsModelWarper_StationDefinedTemplateModel_HipJoints.xml"

-PARTICIPANT_BASE_DIR = "../participant_data" # Path to the base directory containing your participant dataset
+# Path to the directory where temporary files are saved
-TEMP_BASE_DIR = "./temp" # Path to the directory where temporary files are saved (must be deleted manually for the files to be overwritten)
+# (must be deleted manually for files to be overwritten)
+TEMP_BASE_DIR = "./temp"

-# Mesh processing parameters - Adjust according to template and target bone geometries
+# Mesh processing parameters - Adjust according to template and target geometries
 TEMPLATE_SCALE_FACTOR = 1000.0  # m to mm for template meshes
 TARGET_SCALE_FACTOR = 1.0       # Target meshes already in mm, no scaling needed
 POSTPROCESS_SCALE_FACTOR = 0.001  # mm to m for final output

-REGISTRATION_PARAMS = {          # Settings for the mesh registration step to be fed to Deformetrica
+# Settings for the mesh registration step to be fed to Deformetrica
+REGISTRATION_PARAMS = {
-    'downsample_meshes': False,             # downsample_meshes: set to True to downsample the target meshes to speed the processing
+    # Set to True to downsample target meshes to speed up processing
-                                            # Default value is 50% downsampling (0.5)
+    # Default downsampling is 50% (0.5)
+    'downsample_meshes': False,
-    #'downsample_reduction_factor': 0.9,    # To select a different value, add the argument 'downsample_reduction_factor' and set your desired downsampling factor
+    #'downsample_reduction_factor': 0.9,    # Uncomment to set a custom factor
     'max_iterations': 40,
     'conda_env': 'deformetrica',
     'verbose': True,
-    'iterative_reg': True,                      #   iterative_reg: Set to True to enable coarse-to-fine iterative registration
+    # Set to True to enable coarse-to-fine iterative registration.
-                                                #   When True, deformation_kernel_width and template_kernel_width must be equal-length lists
+    # When True, deformation_kernel_width and template_kernel_width must be
-                                                #   Each element defines one registration stage
+    # equal-length lists — each element defines one registration stage.
-                                                #   When False, both kernel width parameters must be a single scalar value
+    # When False, both must be a single scalar value.
+    'iterative_reg': True,
     'deformation_kernel_width': [20.0, 10.0],
     'template_kernel_width': [20.0, 10.0],
 }

 # Anatomical axes definitions - Adjust according to template and target bone geometries
-TEMPLATE_AXES = create_axes_definition(   # Manually identify the closest matching anatomical directions in the template geometries
+# Manually identify the closest matching anatomical directions in the template geometries
+TEMPLATE_AXES = create_axes_definition(
     anterior='x',
     superior='y',
     right='z'
 )

-TARGET_AXES = create_axes_definition(     # Manually identify the closest matching anatomical directions in the target geometries
+# Manually identify the closest matching anatomical directions in the target geometries
+TARGET_AXES = create_axes_definition(
     anterior='-y',
     superior='z',
     right='-x'